SACHINKATHIYA/UniInputEngine/README.md

 > **Device Event Numbers:**
 > Each virtual device created by UniInputEngine has a specific event number shown in the `Handlers` line of `/proc/bus/input/devices`.
-> This event number corresponds to the `/dev/input/eventX` file used to send input to that device.
+> This event number corresponds to the `/dev/input/eventX` file used to send input to that device and read input events coming from that device.
 >
 > **Important:** Event numbers can change after a reboot.
 Always check the current numbers using:
 >